Cerritos Mother Needs Funds For Amputee Daughter’s Wheelchair After Insurance Denial

-Shawn Fernandez with Olivia Fernandez, 17, who was denied three times by their insurance company.
+Shawn Fernandes with Olivia Fernandes, 17, who was denied three times by their insurance company.
 Source: GoFundMe.

 The mother of a 17-year-old, double above-knee amputee has turned to a fundraiser to help her daughter get a new wheelchair after their insurance denied them multiple times over three years.